Eduard Seleznev: Early life

 Seleznev was born in Arkhangelsk in 1969.
 From an early age, he was sent to a boarding school and never got to know his parents.
-He studied until the 8th grade, and was characterized as slow, uninitiated and a habitual smoker who engaged in thefts.
+He studied until the 8th grade and was characterized as slow, uninitiated and a habitual smoker who engaged in thefts.
 In 1984, he graduated from a vocational school as a bricklayer, working odd jobs to make ends meet, and he lived in a run-down hostel.
 On several occasions, he was convicted of embezzlement, and after one of his releases in 2000, the now-jobless Seleznev alternated between living in unlocked basements and homeless shelters.
 In 2002, he was convicted of a double murder and served 13 years in prison before being released in September 2015.
 He was back to living on the streets, where he survived by killings stray cats and dogs, sometimes birds as well, whose corpses he would eat.

 Murders

-In March 2016, Seleznev killed his first victim, a fellow homeless man he had met at a homeless shelter with whom he shared a room.
-He stabbed the man with a knife, then dismembered the remains with an axe, liquifying some of his remains, which he later slurped down, as he had trouble eating hardened foods due to his lack of teeth.
-As for the rest of the body parts, he packaged them in garbage bags and threw them into the Volokhnitsa River, in the Isagorsk District.
+In March 2016, Seleznev killed his first victim, a fellow homeless man he had shared a room with at a shelter.
+He stabbed the man with a knife, then used an axe to dismember his corpse.
+Rather than eating the remains as is, he liquefied and drank them; he had trouble eating hard foods due to his lack of teeth.
+Seleznev wrapped the remaining body parts in garbage bags and threw them into the Volokhnitsa River, in the Isagorsk District.

-Two years later, in March 2018, Seleznev moved into the apartment of another man, whom he promptly killed and cannibalized in a similar manner to the first one, this time throwing his remains into Lake Butygino in the Mayskaya Gorksa District.
-He decided to remain in the victim's flat, and began work at a local meat processing plant.
+Two years later, in March 2018, Seleznev moved into the apartment of another man, whom he promptly killed and cannibalized in a similar manner to the first.
+He disposed of the corpse in Lake Butygino in the Mayskaya Gorksa District.
+He decided to remain in the victim's flat and began work at a local meat processing plant.
 At some point, the man's relatives, desperate to get in touch with the missing man, travelled to the apartment, only to find that only Eduard was present.
-When questioned about his roommate's whereabouts, he replied that the man was alive and well, and had moved to St. Petersburg, where he supposedly had been offered a job concerning "something to do with the forest."
-Seleznev claimed that their family member had borrowed a backpack and left 35 thousand rubles for the rent, and gone on his merry way.
-Somewhat skeptical of the story, the family members ordered him to clean the mess that he had caused while living there, but while they were inspecting the fridge, they noticed some odd-looking unpackaged meat lying on one of the rafts.
-Seleznev noticed this, and explained it away as that being raw fish.
-Upon further investigation, the father of the missing landlord found a jacket with Seleznev's passport in it, as well as the bank card with the name of man he didn't recognize.
-As Seleznev had previously claimed to have no personal identification on him, this alarmed the father, who quickly went to the police.
+When questioned about his roommate's whereabouts, he replied that the man was alive and well, and had moved to St. Petersburg, where he supposedly had been offered a job concerning "something to do with the forest".
+Seleznev claimed that the man had borrowed a backpack, left 35 thousand rubles for the rent, and departed.

+Skeptical of the story, the family members ordered Seleznev to clean the mess he had created in the apartment.
+While inspecting the fridge, they noticed some odd-looking unpackaged meat lying on one of the rafts.
+Seleznev noticed this and told them that it was raw fish.
+Upon further investigation, the father of the missing landlord found a jacket with Seleznev's passport in it, as well as a bank card with the name of a man he didn't recognize.
+As Seleznev had previously claimed to have no personal identification on him, this alarmed the father, who informed the police.